tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Platforming Complete Signal
-To create our own signal we need to write the next line into the `platforming_manager_2d.gd`.
+To create our own signal, we need to write the next line into the `platforming_manager_2d.gd`.
 Place near the top of the script, after the `class_name` and `extends`:
 ```GDScript
 signal platforming_complete(bool)
 ```
-This signal is special, because it is called with a `bool` variable, which will determine if the player completed the 2D platforming successfully or not.
+This signal is special because it is called with a `bool` variable, which will determine if the player completed the 2D platforming successfully or not.

 ### Adding the WinArea